In the world I live in, intentions mean very little. Your actions do, though.

-What matters to me even more so than your actions is the consequences of your actions.
+What matters even more than your actions are the consequences of your actions.
 This means that intentions do matter, but only insofar as they cause you to engage in actions that make your life and the lives of people around you better.

 Below I’ve shared 6 reasons why your actions are way more important than your intentions.
 But first, I want to share what provoked this article.

 Sam Harris: The podcaster who believes what you think matters more than what you do

 Seeing as I think it’s fairly obvious that actions matter more than intentions, I was surprised to discover that the American author and podcast host Sam Harris believes that “ethically speaking, intention is (nearly) the whole story.”

 Harris is the author of Waking Up: A Guide to Spirituality Without Religion and is an incredibly popular modern day public intellectual.
 He’s followed by millions of people.

 Harris tried to argue that Chomsky has never thought about the ethical importance of intentions when it comes to American foreign policy.
 Harris suggested that the 9/11 terrorist attacks (killing several thousand people) were far worse than Bill Clinton’s bombing of a Sudanese pharmaceutical factory (resulting in the deaths of over 10,000 people), because of the difference of intentions.

 “What did the U.S. government think it was doing when it sent cruise missiles into Sudan?
 Destroying a chemical weapons site used by Al Qaeda.
 Did the Clinton administration intend to bring about the deaths of thousands of Sudanese children?
 No.”